Building a T1D Support Network

 JDRF Peer-to-Peer Mentors

 If you would prefer to meet with someone one on one, the JDRF Peer-to-Peer Mentor Support Group Program consists of a group of trained volunteers who offer guidance and support to families living with diabetes by sharing their own personal experience living with diabetes.
 The Mentors are a resource for all people with T1D, whether newly diagnosed or struggling with new issues at different ages and stages.
-Contact your local JDRF Chapter here to get in touch with a Mentor today.
+Contact the Michigan and Northern Ohio JDRF Chapter to get in touch with a Mentor.

 ADA Family Link